Free Stadia demos for Immortals: Fenyx Rising, Pac-Man - 9to5Google

 This week, Stadia is bringing a jam-packed three days of game announcements and exclusive demos in a video event series they’ve dubbed “Good Stuff.”
 Today, Google has taken the wraps off of three new exclusive Stadia demos, including Immortals: Fenyx Rising.

-Update 1: Day two of the “Good Stuff” is now live, with a beta demo for strategy game Humankind.
+Update 2: Day three of the “Good Stuff” has gone live, bringing a quick demo of Ubisoft’s upcoming Immortals: Fenyx Rising.

 While Stadia fans will no doubt enjoy having a few more free games to enjoy, today’s event seems clearly targeted at those who haven’t tried Stadia before.
 To that end, all three demos are playable with a free Stadia account and do not require a Pro subscription or even a credit card.